Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Nordenskiöld Site 16 Trail

 Another short 0.9 miles round-trip trail will take you towards an overlook of the Nordenskiöld Site 16.
 Much of the gravel path passes through the skeletal remains of trees burned in the 2000 Pony Fire.
-This site is inaccessible to walk through, however we got splendid views from the overlook.
-They named the site for the Swedish archaeologist that studied these ruins in the early 1890s-Gustaf Nordenskiöld.
+This site is inaccessible to walk through.
+We got splendid views from the overlook.
+They named the site after the Swedish archaeologist who studied these ruins in the early 1890s-Gustaf Nordenskiöld.
 There were 39 rooms, seven kivas, one tower and ten communal work areas in the cliff dwelling named after him.

 View of OaK Tree House ancient cliff dwellings set within a large rock alcove, surrounded by greenery in Mesa Verde National Park